adobeio/adobeio-documentation/README.md

 3. Check that the event metadata and the provider associated with the AEM instance are registered in Adobe I/O Channel & Subscription Management (CSM) by executing the Health Check tagged with [**eventproxy,csm**](http://localhost:4502/system/console/healthchecktags=eventproxy%2C+csm&debug=true&forceInstantExecution=true&overrideGlobalTimeout=40000).
-This verifies that the AEM instance is successfully registered as an event provider with Adobe IO CSM.
+This verifies that the AEM instance is successfully registered as an event provider with Adobe I/O CSM.

 ![health check csm](https://user-images.githubusercontent.com/29133525/31209225-cd500554-a946-11e7-9538-29e43c611bc5.png)

 ## Register an AEM Event Consumer App

 To register an AEM event consumer App, you can set up a webhook.
-Your webhook should be able to accept and reply to a challenge http request parameter sent by Adobe CSM.
+Your webhook should be able to accept and reply to a challenge http request parameter sent by Adobe I/O CSM.

 ### Set up Webhook: Example
 To create a webhook at webscript.io, you can use the following script to configure it: